bsi-liberia/liberia-projects/README.md

 ## License: AGPL v3.0

-Copyright (c) 2016-2018 Mark Brough, Ministère des Affaires étrangères et du Développement international, Overseas Development Institute Liberia
+Copyright (c) 2016-2021 Mark Brough, Overseas Development Institute

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as